EpsilonSolutions/netscaler-command-reference/docs/network/vlan/vlan.md

 <b>mtu</b>
 Specifies the maximum transmission unit (MTU), in bytes.
 The MTU is the largest packet size, excluding 14 bytes of ethernet header and 4 bytes of crc, that can be transmitted and received over this VLAN.

+<b>partitionName</b>
+Name of the Partition to which this vlan bound to.

 <b>vxlan</b>
 The VXLAN that extends this vlan.

+<b>ownerGroup</b>
+The owner node group in a Cluster for this vlan.

 <b>devno</b>